 Guiding principles forming a vision of the future for your customer and your organization, and a strategy for achieving them, are essential ingredients of a compelling roadmap.
 Framing the timing and deliverables for your product within these buckets will help you establish, explain, and gain alignment on your roadmap.
 (Lombardo, C. T., McCarthy, B., Ryan, E., & Connors, M., Product Roadmaps Relaunched, 2017).

 Implementing a plan that is based on a clear vision is an act of leadership in itself, and it also inspires leadership in others.
-People are energized by vision and do their best work when expectations are clear and they feel that they’re being set up for success (Sommers, C., Think like a futurist, 2012).
+People are energized by the vision and do their best work when expectations are clear and they feel that they’re being set up for success (Sommers, C., Think like a futurist, 2012).

 Communicating the Vision

 Many managers make the mistake of thinking that communication is a one-way process.
 They repeat the message but they do not solicit feedback.
-It is only by consulting either in small groups or individually that you can fully understand whether the message has been received and what concerns and issues it has generated (Sloane, P., The leader’s guide to lateral thinking skills, 2017).
+It is only by consulting either in small groups or individuals that you can fully understand whether the message has been received and what concerns and issues it has generated (Sloane, P., The leader’s guide to lateral thinking skills, 2017).

 - Communicate the need for change